joarleymoraes/joarleymoraes.github.io/_posts/2017-10-16-hassle-free-python-lambda-deployment.md

 - An IAM user (with programmatic access)
 - The Lambda function

 It's assumed you are familiar with the basics of AWS Lambda, S3 and IAM.
 This tutorial won't cover that part.
+If you are begginer and need help with that, you can Google or check out this [great introductory book](http://amzn.to/2hrotRP)

 ## Step 1: Set Up the (Virtual) Environment